-The school will be working on tailoring the new curriculum to the successful skills based curriculum that we currently use over the next academic year.
 The school, whilst delivering the statutory content of the National Curriculum, plans a thematic approach to learning and many of the topics change regularly to excite and stimulate the children.
 A skills based approach is followed to ensure that the children make progression with their learning as they move through the school.

-The topic plans for each class can be viewed on your child's class page
+The topic plans for each class can be viewed on your child's class page and on the 'Key Information' tab.

 From the early years, children are provided with the opportunities for discovery and experimentation through first hand experience.
 They are encouraged to observe, discuss, classify, compare, set up fair tests and record and interpret their findings.
 Through their investigations children are given the opportunity to learn about life processes and living things, materials and their properties and physical processes.
 Activities will take place in the context of the study of themes laid down in the National Curriculum and each theme will be visited every two years as the children develop understanding.